pablomaurer/Laramin/readme.md

 ##### Modules advanced
 * use `app/config/packages/creolab/` to change settings for this module stuff
+* More information in the package description [laravel-modules](https://github.com/creolab/laravel-modules)
 ##### Workflow when adding a new Module
 1. Module Folder
 2. Model